 I’ve never been much of a spectator of sports, even during my dedicated ‘roadie’ days, riding/racing bikes always appealed far more than watching others do it, and for various reasons I largely lost interest in professional cycling during the Lance Armstrong years so it had been many years since I actually watched a race.
 With the grand depart of this year’s Tour of Britain being just down the road in Penzance however it seemed like I should perhaps make the effort to go and have a look.
-Preferring not to join to the crowds in Penzance, and not to dedicate half the day to catching 5 minutes of action, I made it an off-road fat-tired day ride across the moors, punctuated with a drop down off the moor briefly near Carn Galver to catch the passing peloton, before continuing on west to Pendeen Watch to meet a mate and drop a line in on the incoming tide for a few hours, in the hope of some fresh fish for tea.
+Preferring not to join to the crowds in Penzance, and not to dedicate half the day to catching 5 minutes of action, despite ongoing niggling injuries from being stuck by a car in July (I had to scrounge a lift home…) it seemed a good idea to ride across the moors on fat tyres, punctuated with a drop down off the moor briefly near Carn Galver to catch the passing peloton, before continuing on west to Pendeen Watch to meet a mate and drop a line in on the incoming tide for a few hours, in the hope of some fresh fish for tea.
 Watching the tour, and seeing a few old roadie mates pass by ahead of the race did stir something deep within; it’s 5 years since I last raced and while a fast road bike is still a seductive thing, I no longer own one.
-Bikes as tools for adventures, no matter how small, put a bigger smile on my face these days… and preferably off-road, since being hit by a car back in July I’m finding time on the road “stressful” to say the least…
+Bikes as tools for adventures, no matter how small, put a bigger smile on my face these days… and preferably off-road, since being hit by that car I’m finding time on the road “stressful” to say the least…

 August in the far west was particularly grim this year.
 Not just the overwhelming numbers of visitors, but the flavour of visitors too; a particularly nasty lot, with many instances of assault – physical and verbal – on local folk just trying to go about their business, and an attitude towards the Cornish and Cornwall that is perhaps best described as “abusive”.